BenediktStufler/grogue/readme.txt

 Currently, the following graph classes are supported:
 	- Trees
 	- Cactus Graphs
+	- Outerplanar Graphs

-Support for outerplanar graphs will be added soon.
+Support for series-parallel graphs will be added later on.

 *